CODE staff work behind the scenes to ensure your online education experience runs smoothly.

 The program directors work in partnership with academic units to initiate, develop, and support the delivery of online education programs.

-Academic areas: Archaeology, Chinese, Computing Science, French, Gender, Sexuality & Women's Studies, German, Japanese, Mathematics, Math for Computing Science, Spanish, Statistics, and Sustainable Community Development.
+Academic areas: Archaeology, Chinese, Computing Science, French, Gender, Sexuality & Women's Studies, German, Greek, Hellenic Studies, History, Japanese, Mathematics, Math for Computing Science, Spanish, Statistics, and Sustainable Community Development.

 Dr. Madelaine Befus